LuckyOne7777/LLM-Investor-Behavior-Benchmark/docs/contributing.md

 ## Scope of Contributions

-LIBB is intentionally aware of its scope and direction.

 - **Bug fixes**, documentation improvements, and fixes for existing issues are always welcome.
 - Improvements that increase correctness, clarity, or reproducibility